This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 can i go swimming after dyeing my hair red

-This post has been three years in the making.
+This post has been many years in the making.

 Swimming With Permanent Dye